loteoo/hyperapp-starter/README.md

 > *Disclaimer:*
 This is an advanced and opinionated setup.
-If you're getting started with Hyperapp or ES6+ JS in general, you can still progressively use it's features.
+If you're getting started with Hyperapp or JS in general, you can still progressively use it's features.

-## Development on steroids
+## In a nutshell

+TypeScript with JSX & ES7 <
-Babel stage-3 & PostCSS + rucksack enhancements via Parcel
+PostCSS with rucksack enhancements
 Code generators included for common use cases
+Uses Parcel for compilation, dev server, watcher with live reload, hot modules...

 [Language details below](https://github.com/loteoo/hyperapp-boilerplate#syntaxes--language-specifications)